juanep97/iop4/docs/iop4_concepts.rst

 The procedure to analyze and reduce photometric and polarimetric images is similar to one observatory to another, but there are many instrument-specific details, for example, non-standard FITS header keywords, different polarimeters, different pixel scales, etc. IOP4 is designed to abstract these details from the main code.
-Telescope-specific code to is relegated to the :code:`iop4lib.telescopes` submodule, while instrument-specific code is relegated to the :code:`iop4lib.instruments` submodule.
+Telescope-specific code is relegated to the :code:`iop4lib.telescopes` submodule, while instrument-specific code is relegated to the :code:`iop4lib.instruments` submodule.
 Adding a new telescope or instrument to IOP4 is as simple as adding a new class to these submodules, inheriting the :code:`iop4lib.telescopes.Telescope` or code:`iop4lib.instrument.Instrument` base classes, and implementing the required methods